 “Well there is nothing we can think of to do for them.
 Maybe it will go away, or should I say come back, just as suddenly.”

-Across town the temperature in the room is so high that the hot air felt heavy in the magician’s throat.
+Across town the temperature in the room is so high that the hot air feels heavy in the magician’s throat.
 When the door behind him opens he leans his body, as far as his handcuffs will permit, towards the breeze that comes through from the hall.

 Detective Winston Spaulding comes into the room closing the door behind him, slams his hand down on the table and in a most commanding tone states, “We’re going to keep going over your story until you tell me the truth!”